kkovary/stanford-thesis/README.md

 3. Read `main.tex` and update it with your information.
 Add your bibliography, figures, and chapter text.
 There should be no need to further modify the Stanford style file `suthesis-2e.sty`.
 4. Finish and submit thesis.

-## Contributions
-Pull requests are welcome for improvements or additions that will benefit others.

-## Testing
-This example thesis is compiled on Travis CI with the `dxjoke/tectonic-docker` docker image.